cstitches/odin-recipes/README.md

 Culminating project of the HTML Foundations sections of The Odin Project's Foundations path.

-Will build a website consisting of a main index page with links to a few recipes.
-Will revisit later in the curriculum to style with CSS.
+Built a website consisting of a main index page with links to a few recipes.
+Revisited during CSS Foundations to add basic styling for colors and typography.

-This project will demonstrate ability to work with basic HTML to create a website, while using Git for version control and GitHub for remote backup and sharing.
+This project demonstrates ability to work with basic HTML and CSS to create a website, while using Git for version control and GitHub for remote backup and sharing.